ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

 ### Conclusion

-I think [user-defined functions in Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-functions) are a powerful feature to help you create reusable logic, like applying a naming convention.
+I think [User-defined functions in Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-functions) are a powerful feature to help you create reusable logic, like applying a naming convention.
 Due to their current limitations, functions can be a bit tricky when creating more complex logic.
 But for me, using a function to apply a naming convention is a definite improvement over using a module, because it results in much cleaner code.

 The [Bicep Testing Framework](https://rios.engineer/exploring-the-bicep-test-framework-%F0%9F%A7%AA/) is also a great addition to Bicep.
-It allows you to write tests for your Bicep files and make sure everything works as expected.
-I hope the Bicep team will continue to improve the framework and add more features like better output for failed tests.
+It allows you to write tests for your Bicep files and ensure everything works as expected.
+I hope the Bicep team will continue to improve the framework and add more features, such as better output for failed tests.